 Sarah Palin appeared last night on Fox and just made all these establishment ruling class people crazy again.

-Hannity said, when did you first realize you were being connected to this tragedy?
+Hannity said, When did you first realize you were being connected to this tragedy?

 That is why I was puzzled at first as to why, before facts were even gathered, why it would be that the mainstream media would start accusing and using such a tragedy for what appeared to be right off the bat some political gain.

-For many, many years, maps in political races have been used to target certain districts that people would feel that they can um get into those districts and find someone whom they believe would represent the constituents' will better than an incumbent.
+For many, many years, maps in political races have been used to target certain districts that people would feel that they can get into those districts and find someone whom they believe would represent the constituents' will better than an incumbent.

 And that's not original.